Jr-Einstein/JumpHead/README.md

 To control the character in JumpHead, you only need one action:

-- **Jump**: Press any key or click anywhere on the screen to make the character jump.
+- **Jump**: click anywhere on the screen to make the character jump.

 Remember to time your jumps carefully to avoid hitting the blocks!